Aniket-3103/AirBNB/README.md

 This project is deployed at: https://airbnb-project-thkj.onrender.com

-Tech stack: Mongo DB, express js, node js, ejs for front-end.
+Tech stack: Mongo DB, express js, node js and ejs(for front-end).